odoe/learn-dojo/posts/migrating-to-dojo-6.md

 }
 ```

-This widget takes an object with a `title` that is a `string` as it's property.
-This isn't a complicated widget, Now, when we convert it to a functional widget, not much is going to change in terms of what is being rendered, but there are some slight differences.
+This widget takes an object with a `title` that is a `string` as its property.
+This isn't a complicated widget, Now, when we convert it to a function-based widget, not much is going to change in terms of what is being rendered, but there are some slight differences in the [Header](https://github.com/odoe/learn-dojo/blob/c480ef742b088dd3bea9a28d686c35a3e551271b/src/widgets/header/Header.tsx).

 ```tsx
 // converted to Dojo 6